sandesh247/sandesh247.com/journal/wp-content/plugins/akismet/readme.txt

 See also: [WP Stats plugin](http://wordpress.org/extend/plugins/stats/).

-PS: You'll need a [WordPress.com API key](http://wordpress.com/api-keys/) to use it.
+PS: You'll need an [Akismet.com API key](http://akismet.com/get/) to use it.

 == Installation ==

-Upload the Akismet plugin to your blog, Activate it, then enter your [WordPress.com API key](http://wordpress.com/api-keys/).
+Upload the Akismet plugin to your blog, Activate it, then enter your [Akismet.com API key](http://akismet.com/get/).

 1, 2, 3: You're done!

 == Changelog ==

+* Fix "Are you sure" nonce message on config screen in WPMU
+* Fix XHTML compliance issue in sidebar widget
+* Change author link; remove some old references to WordPress.com accounts
+* Localize the widget title (core ticket #13879)

 = 2.2.9 =